edysfy/Group_website/sysImp.md

         });
 ```
 Firstly, this function combines the GeoJson data retrieved through the User-Search Service, and the GeoJson data retrieved via the Post Service.
 We don't want both sets of data to be rendered simultaneously.
 We subscribe to this boolean in the User Search Service.
 It is true when the search state is activated, and false otherwise (more details in User Search Service).
 By default is it set to false when the user renders the app for the first time.
 As we alternate between the search-state and the post-state, we need to use a function called 'removeAllLayerAndSource('data')'.
 This essentially removes all the layers built from the GeoJson data sent from the previous Service.
 Ie it creates a blank map for the new data from the other service to be rendered.
 So it removes all the markers, heat-map, and user's markers.
 As well as removing the Mapbox 'data' source (source in Mapbox allows the developer Mapbox layers to create layers).
 When '!activatedUserSearch', and the previous Mapbox 'data' source has been wiped, we call 'pullAndDisplayGJPointsFromDB()'.
 This calls 'createDataSource('data')', and creates a data source called 'data', of type 'geojson'.
 The data it contains is of a type 'FeatureCollection' and initialised with and an empty array, which is going to contain the 'geoPost' array from the Post Service.
-We then subscribe to the 'getGeoPostData().asObservable' observable in the Post Service.
+We then subscribe to the 'getGeoPostData()' method in the Post Service, as it returns an observable.

 ```javascript
 createDataSource(name: string): void {